MateuszJalocha/Database/README.md

 # Database

 The application was developed for the management of associations clients.
-The main goal is to support the registration of attendance and payments, however, it also provides a number of additional functionalities, which are listed below.
+The main goal is to support the registration of attendance and payments, however, it also provides many additional functionalities, which are listed below.
 Currently, at https://matjalocha.shinyapps.io/Database you can use the "beta" version using a trial account (**login:** admin, **password:** 123).
 The following screenshots show the application layout.

 <p align="center">
 <img align = "center" src ="Images/database_Dashboard.png" />